New Safety Alert from the HSE (Health and Safety Executive) – Change in Enforcement for Mild Steel Welding Fume

 Fume Torches

 Torch fume extraction captures welding fumes directly at the point of generation.
 Fumes are extracted by openings in the nozzle at the top of the torch, which are then carried through the hose into the collector unit.
-To treat the fumes and for maximum efficiency, the torch should be connected to a high vacuum system which collects and filters the fume, returning clean air back into the workshop.
+To treat the fumes and for maximum efficiency, the torch should be connected to a high vacuum system that collects and filters the fume, returning clean air back into the workshop.

 Visit: Fume Torches